 The 2016 Gumotex Seawave has had the stern slightly adapted to take an optional rudder kit.
 They’ve also improved the velcro bands for the optional deck by using Nitrilon, but it’s the rudder that’s the interesting development.

-Coincidentally, I was halfway through adapting a cheap SoT rudder for my Seawave (right) and the factory version (going for £150 from bluewatersports on ebay.uk) gave me some good ideas.
-The Gumotex rudder kit could be easily fitted to first-model Seawaves, and possibly to other Gumboats with similar triangular stern decks, like the Sunny and 410C.
+Coincidentally, I was halfway through adapting a cheap SoT rudder for my Seawave (left) and the factory version (going for £200) gave me some good ideas.
+The Gumotex rudder kit could be easily fitted to first-model Seawaves, and possibly to other Gumboats with similar triangular stern decks.

 At the pointy end the pedal board looks reassuringly basic (and easy to copy) and the only obvious difference between an old Seawave are the two line guides on the stern deck (right) which I added to my boat to make a straighter, drag-free pull on the lines.